tta-icml2025/tta-icml2025.github.io/docs/source/index.rst

 - Non-Archival / Not included in the CVPR proceedings
 - Later Timeline (Submission Deadline: April 12 AoE) for sharing the most recent work
-- Can submit again or in parallel subject to rules of other venues (tip: pay attention to page length)
+- Can submit elsewhere again or in parallel subject to rules of other venues (tip: pay attention to page length)
 - 4 or 8 page papers
+- `Submit to the Community Track`_

+.. _Submit to the Community Track: https://openreview.net/group?id=thecvf.com/CVPR/2024/Workshop/MAT_Community

 **Format & Guidelines**: Submissions must follow the CVPR 2024 format and guidelines.